 - His spoken-word piece "Hail To Thee, Fat Person" is about how his mother turned him into one by telling him to "Clean [his] place, because children are starving in Europe!"

 - Disproportionate Retribution: Streets of Miami is about a lawyer getting into a gunfight to the death with his partner for criticizing his taste in hotels ("I'm going to the Fontainebleu.
 Pardner, it's moderner.").

-- Early Installment Weirdness: His debut single from 1951, "Jake's Song"/"A Satchel and a Seck" and "Jake's Song" note , were more overtly Jewish-themed than his later material, with Sherman singing in a Yiddish accent and throwing in Yiddish words.
+- Early Installment Weirdness: The two songs he recorded for Jubilee in 1951, "A Satchel and a Seck" and "Jake's Song" note , were more overtly Jewish-themed than his later material, with Sherman (credited as "Eln Shoyman") singing in a Yiddish accent and throwing in Yiddish words.